ryannix123/ansible-eks/README.md

 # ansible-eks
-Ansible Playbook to deploy a small EKS Kubernetes cluster
+Ansible Playbook to deploy a small EKS Kubernetes cluster using eksctl